-CAPA advocates the adoption of, and compliance with, professional values throughout the And the IMF Chief Accountant, writing in the ICAEW publication, The Role of Financial Leadership accounting sector.
-A continuing relationship with a membership organisation and the services it offers encourages individual professionals to keep up-to-date and to develop their knowledge and judgement: skills.
+CAPA advocates the adoption of, and compliance with, professional values throughout the accounting sector.
+A continuing relationship with a membership organisation and the services it offers encourages individual professionals to keep up-to-date and to develop their knowledge and skills.
 Membership similarly sets ethical expectations and compliance requirements and provides mechanisms to support and to oversee the exercise of professional judgement.